Kainmueller-Lab/PEERCE/README.md

 ## How to Use

-The functionality provided by APEDIA can be accessed in several ways, catering to different use cases and preferences.
+The functionality provided by PEERCE can be accessed in several ways, catering to different use cases and preferences.
 Below are the methods to run the function to predicting the Tumor Proportion Score (TPS) from whole-slide images (WSIs).

 1. **Script Execution**
-   The scripts included in the APEDIA project, like `predict_tps_wsi.py`, can be run directly from the command line.
+   The scripts included in the PEERCE project, like `predict_tps_wsi.py`, can be run directly from the command line.
 This method is straightforward and allows for quick execution of tasks.
 For example:

     ```sh
     python predict_tps_wsi.py --ometiff_path path/to/example.ome.tiff --output_folder path/to/output/folder/
     ```

 2. **CLI Command**
-   APEDIA provides a Command Line Interface (CLI) to facilitate easy access to its functionalities.
-The CLI commands abstract the script executions and offer a user-friendly way to interact with APEDIA.
+   PEERCE provides a Command Line Interface (CLI) to facilitate easy access to its functionalities.
+The CLI commands abstract the script executions and offer a user-friendly way to interact with PEERCE.
 To predict the TPS using the CLI:

     ```sh
-    apedia predict_tps_wsi --ometiff_path path/to/example.ome.tiff --output_folder path/to/output/folder/
+    peerce predict_tps_wsi --ometiff_path path/to/example.ome.tiff --output_folder path/to/output/folder/
     ```

 3. **Jupyter Notebook Tutorial**
    For those who prefer an interactive approach or wish to understand the process in greater detail, the `predict_tps_wsi.ipynb` notebook offers a comprehensive guide.
 This notebook not only allows you to run the TPS prediction but also provides further information and context about the process.
 You can find this notebook in the `jupyter_notebook_tutorials` folder within the repository.

 4. **Importing as a Module**
-   If you are developing a Python project and wish to integrate APEDIA's functionality directly, you can import the required functions into your Python scripts.
+   If you are developing a Python project and wish to integrate PEERCE's functionality directly, you can import the required functions into your Python scripts.
 For instance:

     ```python
-    from apedia.predict_tps_wsi import predict_tps_wsi
+    from peerce.predict_tps_wsi import predict_tps_wsi

     # Usage example
     predict_tps_wsi(ometiff_path='path/to/example.ome.tiff', output_folder='path/to/output/folder/')